The Builder's Dilemma

 You need strategic clarity, not a junior marketer learning on your dime.

 If your pipeline is full and you need help closing.
 You're seeing lots of customers complain and churn.
 Or you just raised a big round and want to pour it into paid ads.
-Great!
-But..
+Great!..

 I'm not your guy.
 Product marketing isn't sales, customer success, or PPC.